FreeRTOS/coreMQTT/MigrationGuide.md

 MQTTReasonCodeInfo_t reasonCode ; // Can be set to NULL if the incoming packet is CONNACK or PINGRESP

-MQTTConnectProperties_t connectProperties = pContext->connectProperties;  // Can be set to NULL if the incoming packet is PUBLISH ACKs, SUBACK, UNSUBACK or PINGRESP
+MQTTConnectionProperties_t connectionProperties = pContext->connectionProperties;  // Can be set to NULL if the incoming packet is PUBLISH ACKs, SUBACK, UNSUBACK or PINGRESP

-bool requestProblem = pContext->connectProperties.requestProblemInfo ; // only relevant if the incoming packet is a PUBLISH Ack.
+bool requestProblem = pContext->connectionProperties.requestProblemInfo ; // only relevant if the incoming packet is a PUBLISH Ack.

-uint32_t maxPacketSize = pContext->connectProperties.maxPacketSize ;
+uint32_t maxPacketSize = pContext->connectionProperties.maxPacketSize ;

 status = MQTT_DeserializeAck(&incomingPacket,
                             &packetId,